JamesBrownR/MeetingSurge/_posts/2025-12-04-showing-up-on-google.md

         <h2>2.
 Your Business Information Is Wrong or Incomplete</h2>
         <p>Your address is misspelled.
 Your phone number is outdated.
 Your hours say you're open when you're closed.
 Or maybe half the information is just missing.</p>
         <p>Google doesn't trust incomplete profiles, so it doesn't show them.
 Customers don't trust businesses that don't bother to get their information right.
 This screws your business both ways. </p>
-        <p><strong>What you need to fix immediately:</strong> Correct business name, accurate address with proper suite/unit numbers, current phone number (that actually gets answered), updated business hours including holidays, your actual service area, business category (be specific: "Auto Repair Shop" not just "Business"), and your website URL.</p>
+        <p><strong>What you need to fix immediately:</strong> Correct business name, accurate address with proper suite/unit numbers, current phone number {that actually gets answered}, updated business hours including holidays, your actual service area, business category {be specific: "Auto Repair Shop" not just "Business"}, and your website URL.</p>
         <p>Every field you don't fill out is a field someone else has.
 Guess who Google will promote to the top?</p>

         <h2>3.
-You Have No Reviews (Or They're Old)</h2>
+You Have No Reviews {Or They're Old}</h2>
         <p>Reviews are currency.
 When someone searches for auto repair, Google shows shops with more recent, positive reviews first.</p>
         <p>If you have three reviews from 2019, you're telling Google (and customers) that nobody uses your service anymore.
 Even if that's not true, that's the message you're sending.
 And nobody is saying you need hundreds of reviews.
 You just need more than you have now, and you need them to be recent.</p>
         <p><strong>The fix:</strong> Ask satisfied customers for reviews.
 Not one customer "every once in a while."
 Consistently, every time.
 Make it part of your process.
 Send a text after every job with a direct link to leave a review.</p>